 This study used a qualitative research design with a phenomenological approach.
 Qualitative research is a method of gathering descriptive data from data sources and observed behavior in the form of written or spoken words (Bogdan & Knopp, 2003).
 This research design was used because the researcher wanted to describe the conditions observed in the field more specifically and in-depth behind the phenomenon of Pondok Pesantren in Indonesia.
 This research focuses on the phenomenology of the Total Quality Management program based on pesantren in the industrial revolution 4.0 era, which includes aspects of planning, implementation, organization, and supervision carried out at the institution.
 The place of research is in Ma'had Darullughah Wadda'awah Pasuruan which is familiar to the pesantren community in particular.
 The institution was chosen because there is a strong reception from the pesantren culture of technological developments in this era.
 This institution has a quality identity as a pesantren, with several students from various parts of the country.
 As for teaching and learning at this pesantren, it uses the applicable Islamic boarding school curriculum plus basic Arabic skills about quality, and other extracurricular activities.

-This study uses a qualitative research design with a phenomenological approach.
-The underlying reason for conducting qualitative research is to gain a detailed understanding of a particular theme, problem, or meaning based on first-hand experience.
-Qualitative research design is concerned with establishing answers to why and how phenomena are concerned.
-Spiegelberg (1971) explains that a phenomenological approach is a scientific approach that aims to examine and describe phenomena as they are experienced directly without any process of interpretation and abstraction.
-Examining phenomenology means going through the process of exploring, analyzing, and describing phenomena to obtain a complete and in-depth picture of the phenomenon.
-Therefore, researchers must temporarily store or isolate the assumptions, beliefs, and knowledge that they already have in order to be able to do the bracketting process.
-This phenomenological approach is used because researchers are trying to focus on collecting information that explains how a person experiences the phenomenon of implementing a pesantren-based Total Quality Management program in the era of the industrial revolution 4.0 in Indonesia, which includes aspects of planning, implementation, organization, and supervision.
-And how they feel after the program is implemented in the educational institution.
-The research location is in Ma'had Darullughah Wadda'awah Pasuruan, East Java, Indonesia.
-This educational institution was chosen because there is a strong acceptance of the pesantren culture towards technological developments.
+This study employed a qualitative research design with a phenomenological approach.
+The underlying reason for conducting qualitative research is to gain a detailed understanding of a particular theme, problem, or meaning through first-hand experience.
+Qualitative research design is concerned with establishing answers to why and how of a phenomenon.
+Spiegelberg (1971) explained that a phenomenological approach is a scientific approach that aims to examine and describe phenomena as they are experienced directly without any interpretation and abstraction.
+Examining a phenomenon means going through the process of exploring, analyzing, and describing the same to obtain its complete and in-depth picture.
+Therefore, researchers must temporarily store or isolate the assumptions, beliefs, and knowledge that they already have to be able to do the bracketing process.
+This phenomenological approach is used because the researchers attempted to collect information on how a person experiences the phenomenon of implementing a pesantren-based TQM program in the era of the Fourth Industrial Revolution in Indonesia, which includes aspects of planning, implementation, organization, and supervision.
+The researchers also attempted to ascertain how these individuals feel after the program is implemented in the educational institution.
+The research location is Ma’had Darullughah Wadda’awah Pasuruan, East Java, Indonesia.
+This educational institution was chosen because of its strong acceptance of the pesantren culture in regard to technological developments.
 This institution has a quality identity as a pesantren, with several students from various corners of the country.
-The teaching and learning process at this Islamic boarding school uses the applicable Islamic boarding school curriculum plus basic Arabic language skills regarding quality, and other extracurricular activities.
+The teaching and learning process at this Islamic boarding school uses the applicable Islamic boarding school curriculum in addition to basic Arabic language skills regarding quality and other extracurricular activities.

 -deine what is phenomenology and qualitatuive approach